 Tip #2: How to Use Self-Tanner on Your Face

-- Let color develop for three hours and follow up with a sweep of bronzer on forehead, cheeks, and nose: areas where the sun naturally shines.
+- Let color develop for three hours and follow up with a sweep of bronzer on the areas where the sun naturally shines, which includes your forehead, cheeks, and nose:

 Tip #3: How to Self-Tan Your Body